tcartwright/SqlServerDEID/README.md

 - SqlServerDEID.exe: Command line utility that uses a transform file to actually perform the DEID process.
 Run the application from a command window to see the current command line help.
 - SqlServerDEID.Editor.exe: Windows application that can be used to create and test the transform files.

-The faker data is being supplied by the [Bogus library here](https://github.com/bchavez/Bogus).
+The fake data is being supplied by the [Bogus library here](https://github.com/bchavez/Bogus).

-Transforms:
+## Transform file structure:
 A transform file connects to a single database on a server.
 It can be saved in either json or xml format.
 Pseudo format:

 	- Database (properties: ServerName, Port, DatabaseName, CredentialsName, Locale, PreScript, PostScript, ScriptTimeout)
-		- ScriptingImports
+		- ScriptingImports (0 to many)
 			- NameSpace
-		- Tables
+		- Tables (1 to many)
 			- Table (properties: Name, DisableTriggers, DisableConstraints, PreScript, PostScript, ScriptTimeout)
-				- Columns
+				- Columns (1 to many)
 					- Column (properties: Name)
-						- Transforms
+						- Transforms (0 to many)
 							- Transform (properties: Transform, TransformType, WhereClause)

+## Transform object properties
 - Database
     - ServerName: The server name of the SQL Server.
 	- Port: The port of the SQL Server, defaults to 1433.
 	- DatabaseName: The database name.
 	- CredentialsName: If missing or empty, then a trusted connection will be used.
 If supplied, it must match a generic credential name found in the windows [Credential Manager](https://support.microsoft.com/en-us/windows/accessing-credential-manager-1b5c916a-6a16-889f-8581-fc16e8165ac0).